 - Statute of repose – Medical malpractice claims are additionally subject to what’s known as the statute of repose.
 In Florida, the statute of repose requires victims to bring medical malpractice suits no later than 4 years after the original cause of injury, regardless of when an injury was discovered.
 In limited cases, such as those involving a health care provider committing fraud to conceal the patient’s injury, the statute of limitations may be extended additional years from the date of discovery – but even then, no claim can be filed beyond 12 years.

 - Product liability – Victims injured by defective products typically have 4 years from the date of their accident / injury to file a claim.
 Per Florida Statute § 95.031, products are presumed to have an expected “useful life” of 10 years or less, which means injured consumers cannot bring product liability claims for products beyond the 12th year after the purchase date.

 - Claims against the government – There are times when victims have viable claims against the government or a public entity (i.e. injuries resulting from an accident involving a public utility vehicle or a public bus, a defective roadway condition, or the negligence of those responsible for maintaining municipal properties).
 Personal injury cases filed against public entities are subject to different rules and procedures than standard injury cases.
 They may also be subject to a shorter statute of limitations.

-No matter what your case may involve, Florida laws regarding the statute of limitations, and its many nuances and exceptions, are a prime example for why it is so important to bring your case to the attention of an attorney as soon as possible.
-Timely attention from legal professionals can help avoid barred claims, and provide your legal team with greater opportunity to build a strong and effective case.
+No matter what your case may involve, Florida laws regarding the statute of limitations, and its many nuances and exceptions, are a prime example of why it is so important to bring your case to the attention of an attorney as soon as possible.
+Timely attention from legal professionals can help avoid barred claims and provide your legal team with a greater opportunity to build a strong and effective case.

 Call (407) 269-5877 or contact Todd Miner Law online to request a free and confidential consultation.
 We serve clients across Orlando, Central Florida, and beyond.